Quasi-Logical Arguments

 The arguments in this category are defined by a common characteristic:

-[Quasi-logical arguments] lay claim to a certain power of conviction, in the degree that they claim to be similar to the formal reasoning of logic or mathematics.
+[Quasi-logical arguments] lay claim to a certain power of conviction, to the extent that they claim to be similar to the formal reasoning of logic or mathematics.
 Submitting these arguments to analysis, however, immediately reveals the differences between them and formal demonstrations, for only an effort of reduction or specification of a non-formal character makes it possible for these arguments to appear demonstrative.
 This is why we call them quasi-logical.
 (Id., p.
 193)

 According to the traditional definition, a fallacy is an argument that looks like a valid argument but is not.
 There is a striking similarity between this, and the definition given in the Treatise: quasi-logical argumentation “claim[s] to be similar” to formal reasoning, but is not.